-But the reality of the film distribution model is that low budget films are unattractive to sales agents, distributors and middle-men and no matter how much I tried to convince them otherwise, no one wanted to pick-up a small film with an unknown cast, despite Lad attracting significant interest and awards at film festivals around the world.
+But the reality of the film distribution model is that low budget films are unattractive to sales agents, distributors and middle-men and no matter how much I tried to convince them otherwise, no one wanted to pick-up a small film with an unknown cast.

 After three years of closed doors, I finally threw in the towel and focused my energies on my young family.

 An email landed in my inbox; A man from Australia who wanted to thank me for a 'beautiful and convincing drama.'

 A copy of Lad had leaked onto YouTube and suddenly thousands of people were watching it and commenting on it.